bucs110a0spring22/ch-6-lab-iavery1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Graph works and values print.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
  < List any outside resources used >